 The billion dollar industry that thrives on you having this fantasy will never stop attempts at convincing you that your ideal body, your ideal self, your ideal life, is just a purchase away.
-Whether it’s the latest fitness device that “melts the fat away” or a diet program that guarantees your “first 10lbs is on them,” the results are always the same.
-You give it your best effort for maybe two three months before you inevitably return to your old routine and favorite foods.
+Whether it’s the latest fitness device that “melts the fat away” or a diet program that guarantees your “first 10 lbs is on them,” the results are always the same.
+You give it your best effort for maybe two or three months before you inevitably return to your old routine and favorite foods.

-Dr. Linda Bacon explains in her book, “Health at Every Size,” how our bodies are biologically wired to easily gain weight, but not let go of it.
+Dr. Linda Bacon explains in her book, Health at Every Size, how our bodies are biologically wired to easily gain weight, but not let go of it.
 While our food options and lifestyle choices have evolved, our bodies haven’t quite caught up.
 Attempts to restrict food intake register in the body that there is a need to hold onto the weight due to famine.

-Intuitive eating moves you away from external cues toward internal ones.
+Intuitive eating moves you away from external cues and toward internal ones.
 Amidst the diet culture that provides an infinite amount of resources to tell you when to eat, what to eat, how much to eat, what to avoid, and so on and so forth, intuitive eating asks you to cue into your own instrument: your body.

 Imagine that before the diet culture emerged, humans intrinsically knew how to satisfy their own hunger, when to stop eating, and what foods they craved based on their bodies’ needs.
 Trusting your own body’s mechanisms to manage its weight sounds both rudimentary and revolutionary.

-If you feel curious about this approach and seek a healthy relationship with your body and food, I encourage you to read more about how intuitive eating is becoming the answer to an oversaturated diet culture.
+If you feel curious about this approach and seek a healthy relationship with your body and food, then I encourage you to read more about how intuitive eating is becoming the answer to an oversaturated diet culture.
 If you have ever dieted, only to surrender to your favorite food, experienced a wave of shame and said to yourself, “There has got to be another way,” you may be ready to try intuitive eating.